Front Range Fed

 1. Cook the blackberries (along with a bit of honey and a splash of lime) down to almost a syrupy consistency.
 This adds some nice texture and also really concentrates the blackberry flavor.
 Don't be scared to keep some small blackberry chunks in there.
 They make for great surprises when you're biting into these creamsicles.

-2. Once the berries are finished and have cooled, you can add a couple of tablespoons of the blackberry syrup, along with yogurt, cream, and honey to a mixer and blend until everything is nice and creamy.
-(Adding a little of the blackberry mixture not only gives the overall creamsicle a bit more of a consistent blackberry taste, but it gives them that beautiful lavender color too.)
+2. Once the berries are finished and have cooled, you can add a couple of tablespoons of the blackberry syrup, along with yogurt, cream, and honey, to a mixer and blend until everything is nice and creamy.
+Adding a little of the blackberry mixture not only gives the overall creamsicle a bit more of a consistent blackberry taste, but it also gives it that beautiful lavender color too.

 3. Finally, layer the yogurt mixture and the blackberry syrup into popsicle molds.
 Then, add your sticks and freeze for 2 hours, or until completely frozen.